 Do you need a CDP if you have fewer than 50 employees?

-Can direct sync replace a CDP entirely?
+Can a direct-sync CDP replace an enterprise CDP entirely?